TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 What is a podcast?

 A podcast is a series of media files bundled into a single file.
-Each podcast episodes are large files that requires lot of bandwidth and storage space.
+Each podcast episodes are large files that require lots of bandwidth and storage space.

 What is podcast hosting?